pickr02/cumbria-moths/core/docs/docs-github-setup.md

 ![GitHub fork dialog](./images/fork-dialog.png)

-Fill in a name for your forked repo - its a good idea to relate it to you altas project because it will appear in the URL of your GitHub Pages website.
+Fill in a name for your forked repo - its a good idea to relate it to you atlas project because it will appear in the URL of your GitHub Pages website.
 You also need to *uncheck* the checkbox which says *Copy the main branch only* because major versions of the software will be stored in their own branches.
 When you have done those things, click the green *Create fork* button.

 Once the repo is forked, you will see an identical copy of the BRC configurable atlas repo in your own new repo.